gianky69/sdspeed/README.md

 - Display read speed while read test is running.
 Add also progress bar.
 - Display the size of the SD card
 - Display the CLASS of the SD card (assume, based on the average of read/write)
+- Prevent exit: sdspeed: Can't open path /Volumes/(null): No such file or directory

 Credits
 =======